 To protect your personal information from unauthorized access and use, we use reasonable administrative, technical, personnel, and physical measures.
 These measures include computer safeguards and secured files and buildings.

 We will retain your personal information for as long as needed for the purposes described herein, or as otherwise required by law.

 Links to Third-Party Websites

-This Website may contain links to third-party websites, including social networking sites.
-Since we do not control third-party websites and are not responsible for any information you may provide while on such websites, we encourage you to read the privacy policies on those websites before providing any of your information on such websites.
+This website may contain links to third-party websites, including social networking sites and the websites of Insight’s portfolio companies.
+Since we do not control these third-party websites and are not responsible for any information you may provide while on such websites, we encourage you to read the privacy policies on those websites.

 Accessing and Updating Your Personal Information